WDI-SEA/project-2-pitches/README.md

 ### Stretch goals

-- create ejs page that includes additional information about each album, besides just album name and release year
+- instead of grabbing entire album, grab most popular song from album (this is part of GET track operation)
 - explore including a "play" link or option (not sure how this works within the API, so I need to do more research)

 ## Potential roadblocks